AppLayerLabs/applayer-gitbook/getting-started/setting-up-a-wallet.md

 After installation, open MetaMask and you'll be greeted with a welcome screen and two buttons - one for creating a new wallet, and another for importing an existing wallet using a backup seed.

 People familiar with crypto might already have a backup seed of their wallet - they would ideally just choose "Import an existing wallet", import their seed and skip straight to the next section.
-But we're assuming the perspective of a new user who has never used a crypto wallet before, so we'll go through with creating a new wallet from scratch.
+Since we're assuming the perspective of a new user who has never used a crypto wallet before, we'll create a new wallet from scratch.

 The first step is to check the "I agree to MetaMask's Terms of use" box and choose the "Create a new wallet" option, as shown here: